suaramaryam-cell/AWS-CSV-Data-Pipeline/README.md

 - **AWS Glue** for ETL
 - **Amazon S3** for storage
 - **IAM Roles** for security
-- **Python** inside Glue scripts
+- **Python** for AWS Lambda

 ### Steps I followed:
 - Created an S3 bucket and uploaded my CSV file
-- Configured a Glue job with a Python script to transform the CSV.
+- Configured a Glue job with a Python script in lambda to transform the CSV.
 - Selected worker nodes and IAM roles.
 - Ran the job and verified results in S3.